 What is a chemical peel?

-Skin Peels are used in varying strengths to rejuvenate your skin.
+Chemical Peels are used in varying strengths to rejuvenate your skin.

 What Are the Benefits of a Face Peel?

-The aim of all peels is skin rejuvenation or to stimulate a skin remodelling process.
+The aim of all facial peels is skin rejuvenation or to stimulate a skin remodelling process.
 Skin rejuvenation is the process where fibroblasts produce new collagen, elastin and hyaluronic acid.
 Above all Enerpeels are designed to protect the skin surface while enabling active molecules to penetrate deeper where remodelling occurs.

-Enhancing Skin Peel Activity
+Enhancing Chemical Peel Activity

-What are other treatment ingredients in Enerpeel chemical peels?
+What are other treatment ingredients in Enerpeel Chemical Peels?

 - Other combination peels for Eyes and Lips TCA combined with the lactic acid in a gel form, allowing treatment of delicate area around the eyes and lips.